-There are those of us who like to drape Christmas tree garlands around the tree horizontally and others who prefer vertically.
+There are those of us who like to decorate a Christmas tree by draping garlands around the tree horizontally and others who prefer vertically.
 I am usually in the first camp, but when I saw this ribbon tree topper in the Grandin Road catalog I had second thoughts.
-Their description of it reads as follows - Fabulous ribbons of color on a Ribbon Tree Topper make for effortless tree trimming.
+Their description of it reads as follows – Fabulous ribbons of color on a Ribbon Tree Topper make for effortless tree trimming.
 Vibrant ribbons and beads cascade down your tree.
 With its sophisticated simplicity, this ribbon tree topper may be the only decoration your tree needs.
 The downside- it cost $79.00, plus s&h.

 Grandin Road catalog version: